CoFH/cofh.github.io/docs/thermal-dynamics/index.md

 ![Thermal Dynamics logo](/assets/images/modlogos/thermal-dynamics.png){:.cofh-mod-page-logo}

-**Thermal Dynamics** is one of the mods in the 'Thermal' series.
+**Thermal Dynamics** is one of the mods in the Thermal Series.
 It provides various types of ducts, which are blocks that transfer [energy](/docs/fluxducts/), [fluids](/docs/fluiduct/), [items](/docs/itemduct/) and [players](/docs/viaduct/).